SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/01-formats.md

 Works for DOS 1.x - 3.x and Works for Windows 2.x extends the Lotus WKS format with additional record types.

 Works for Windows 3.x - 5.x uses the same format and WKS extension.
-The BOF record has type `FF`
+The `BOF` record has type `0xFF`

 Works for Windows 6.x - 9.x use the XLR format.
 XLR is nearly identical to BIFF8 XLS: it uses the CFB container with a Workbook stream.
 Works 9 saves the